orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

   {
     [...]
     "DicomWeb" : {
       "Enable" : true,             // Whether DICOMweb support is enabled "Root" : "/dicom-web/",      // Root URI of the DICOMweb API (for QIDO-RS, STOW-RS and WADO-RS) "EnableWado" : true,         // Whether WADO-URI (previously known as WADO) support is enabled "WadoRoot" : "/wado",        // Root URI of the WADO-URI (aka.
-WADO) API "Ssl" : false,              // Whether HTTPS should be used for subsequent WADO-RS requests "QidoCaseSensitive" : true, // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "localhost",       // Hard-codes the name of the host for subsequent WADO-RS requests (deprecated) "StudiesMetadata" : "Full", // How study-level metadata is retrieved (since release 1.1, cf. section below) "SeriesMetadata" : "Full"   // How series-level metadata is retrieved (since release 1.1, cf. section below) }
+WADO) API "Ssl" : false,               // Whether HTTPS should be used for subsequent WADO-RS requests "QidoCaseSensitive" : true,  // For QIDO-RS server, whether search is case sensitive (since release 0.5) "Host" : "localhost",        // Hard-codes the name of the host for subsequent WADO-RS requests (deprecated) "StudiesMetadata" : "Full",  // How study-level metadata is retrieved (since release 1.1, cf. section below) "SeriesMetadata" : "Full",   // How series-level metadata is retrieved (since release 1.1, cf. section below) "PublicRoot": "/dicom-web/", // The public Root URI of the DICOMweb API in case it is different from "Root".
+                                   // This is useful if, e.g, your Orthanc is behind a reverse-proxy and has another
+                                   // base endpoint than the "Root" one.
+Note that, if using a reverse-proxy, make sure to set the "host"
+                                   // and "proto" correctly in the "Forwarded" HTTP headers.
+                                   // (since release 1.8)
+    }
   }